What are your options for product delivery?

 Pricing is always going to be an influencing factor when you’re choosing a courier.
 Discuss all their pricing options and make sure there are no hidden costs before you agree on a contract.
 You’ll also need to ask about their invoice procedure and find out when and how you’ll be expected to pay for their service.

 Some courier services offer a tracking option so you can be confident that your product has arrived with your customer.
 However, tracking every product you send will be a big drain on your time.
 It might be more worthwhile for your courier service to take a signature from your customers as proof of delivery.
-That way, you’ll be able to gather proof of each delivery and ensure it matches your orders each month, and can serve as evidence if a customer
+That way, you’ll be able to gather proof of each delivery and ensure it matches your orders each month.

 When talking with potential couriers for your product delivery, you might want to ask things like: